punkstar/magentotherightway.com/_posts/05-03-01-BackendPerformance.md

 * Use [nginx](http://nginx.org/) + [php-fpm](http://php-fpm.org/) instead of [apache](https://httpd.apache.org/).
 * Ensure Magento cache is enabled in production environments.
 * Use Varnish for full page caching.
 Use [Turpentine](https://github.com/nexcess/magento-turpentine) for (almost) drop-in support.
+* To reduce SQL queries avoid loading models inside loops, try to get the collection from the database in a single request and iterate over the result set instead.